Digital Nomad Life in Puerto Viejo, Costa Rica

 When we asked people living in Puerto Viejo about club and activities where newcomers can meet others, they responded:

 "Expats in Puerto Viejo, often join local clubs and activities to meet people and immerse themselves in the local culture.
 These include yoga classes, surfing clubs, and Spanish language courses.
 Many also participate in local community service projects, such as beach cleanups and volunteering at animal rescue centers, which are great ways to meet like-minded individuals.
 In addition to joining clubs and activities, expats often meet people by attending local events and festivals.
 Puerto Viejo is known for its vibrant music scene, and many expats enjoy going to live music performances at local bars and restaurants.
 The town also hosts several annual festivals, such as the Chocolate Festival and the Sea Turtle Festival, which attract both locals and expats.
 Another popular way for expats to meet people in Puerto Viejo is by participating in local sports.
 The town has a number of sports teams, including soccer and volleyball, and joining a team can be a great way to make friends and stay active.
 Expats also often meet people through their children's schools.
 Many expats in Puerto Viejo have children who attend the local international school, and parent-teacher organizations and school events provide opportunities to meet other expat families.
 Finally, many expats in Puerto Viejo meet people simply by being active members of the community.
 This can involve shopping at local markets, dining at local restaurants, or simply striking up conversations with neighbors.
-The town has a friendly, welcoming atmosphere, and many expats find that they quickly feel at home," remarked one member in Puerto Viejo.
+The town has a friendly, welcoming atmosphere, and many expats find that they quickly feel at home," said one expat in Puerto Viejo.

 What is life like in Puerto Viejo?